kush-shah05/Netflix-gpt/README.md

 ## Overview

 Netflix GPT is a web application that integrates OpenAI's GPT API with TMDB (The Movie Database) API to provide personalized movie recommendations.
 Users can log in, browse through movies, watch trailers, and get AI-powered movie suggestions via a GPT-powered search bar.
-The app also supports multi-language features.
+The app also supports multilanguage features.

 ## Features